-“Projects always evolve, first and foremost,” said Colin Bailey, executive director of the Ed Robson Arena.
+“Projects always evolve, first and foremost,” said Colin Bailey, executive director of Ed Robson Arena.
 “Building a practice facility is a lot of money, and when you look at what you can do with just a little bit more money … that’s when things start to take off.”

 The initial plan for a small practice facility seems to be a distant cry from the modern building that now stands at the corner of E. Cache La Poudre St. and N. Tejon St.

-The 120,000 square-foot venue is not only home to a regulation-sized hockey rink and over 3,400 seats, it also houses concession booths, an in-house TV production studio, team locker rooms, training gyms, and more.
+The 120,000 square-foot venue is not only home to a regulation-sized hockey rink and over 3,400 seats, but also houses concession booths, an in-house TV production studio, team locker rooms, training gyms, and more.

 High-top tables and chairs are littered throughout the main concourse, perched above the more traditional stadium seats surrounding the rink.
-Up another level, multiple suites and a press box look down upon the ice from a eagle-eye perspective.
+Up another level, multiple suites and a press box look down upon the ice from an eagle-eye perspective.

 As architecturally impressive as this arena is, its creation and existence did not come without a price to the communities of both Colorado College and Colorado Springs.

 In the area where the complex now stands, there once stood B-Side Collective (a student-run music and art studio), administrative buildings, the beloved Wooglins Deli, and the CC Inn, which provided on-campus housing for students.

 In addition, the initial announcement that CC hockey games would now be played on campus was not taken well by some members of the greater Colorado Springs community.
 Questions quickly arose regarding both stadium capacity and parking availability on game days.

 In the various community meetings which preceded the construction of the new arena, the parking problem was addressed with the construction of a new garage located adjacent to the complex.
 In addition, CC set up partnerships with various city parking lots on game days.